Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 PN’s POV from a cost of bandwidth perspective, and a fair access to bandwidth

-perspective, I think in some cases their POV is hugely against the public
+perspective, I think in some cases this POV is hugely against the public

 interest.
 Since if they found themselves hosting a popular site that was